-- You need a lot of complex dental care and you want it done in as few visits as possible.
+- You need a lot of complex dental care, and you want it done in as few visits as possible.

 - You had traumatic dental experiences when you were younger and have a hard time facing the prospect of dental care now.

-Can all dentists practice Sedation Dentistry?
+Can All Dentists Practice Sedation Dentistry?

 No. The administration of these treatments requires specialized training and permission from the state dental board.
 Not all Lafayette dentists meet these requirements, even though they are licensed to practice general dentistry.

 Dr. John Theriot has special training in sedation dentistry.
 He is a member of DOCS, the Dental Organization for Conscious Sedation.
-He has the distinction of being among fewer than 10% of dentists nationwide who have completed this specialized training.
+He achieved the distinction of being among fewer than 10% of dentists nationwide who have completed this specialized training.

 - At least 16 hours of intensive classroom instruction and training in sedation

 - A Louisiana state permit to administer oral conscious sedation